FHA Mortgage Guidelines

 • medical issues

-• or other extenuating circumstances where they had a disruption of their household income were affected their credit
+• or other extenuating circumstances where they had a disruption of their household income affected their credit

 • HUD realizes that consumers could run into periods of bad credit

-FHA classifies collection accounts into three different categories:
+HUD classifies collection accounts into three different categories:

 1. Non-Medical Collections Accounts